 Despite all this work, it is definitely worth doing as our visitors have loved the opportunity to experience works that they may not otherwise get the chance to see in the flesh.
 The works from our collections are beautifully complemented and really hold their own next to prestigious works from our lending institutions, which include the Royal Academy, Manchester Art Gallery, The Lowry and Salford University Art Collection.
 It has opened up new ways of looking at our works and further research into them, and has enabled us to share them with new audiences through an exciting events programme.
 All of this is helping to raise the profile of Salford, Salford Museum and Art Gallery and Ordsall Hall.

-Amy Goodwin, Exhibitions Manager at Salford Museum & Art Gallery
+Amy Brunn, Exhibitions Manager at Salford Museum and Art Gallery

 You can find out more about the Salford RA Takeover at salfordcommunityleisure.co.uk/culture